ibm-cloud-architecture/ibm-cloud-stencils/README.md

 - Have a dashed border.
 - Are not implemented as diagram containers (container=0).
+- Are not generally nested boxes but can cross multiple box boundaries.
 - Represent a deployedTo relationship for grouping services and applications.
 - Includes Account Group, Instance Group, Namespace Group, Resource Group, Security Group, etc.